fadden/CiderPress2/DiskArc/Arc/MacBinary-notes.md

 MacBinary files conventionally have the file extension ".bin" or ".macbin".

-Distinguishing a MacBinary file from any other binary blob is difficult, because most of the fields are or can be zero.
-This is probably because the authors intended it for use as a transmission wrapper rather than an archival storage format.
+Distinguishing a MacBinary file from any other binary blob is difficult, because many of the fields will contain zero or random data.
+The lack of identifying bytes is probably due to the authors intending it for use as a transmission wrapper rather than an archival storage format.
 MacBinary II added a 16-bit CRC on the header, and MacBinary III added a signature word, both of which make positive identification easier and more reliable.

 ## File Structure ##

 MacBinary files have three parts: the 128-byte header, followed by the data fork, then the resource fork.
-The file fork data is padded with zeroes to ensure it ends on a 128-byte boundary.
+The fork data is padded with zeroes to ensure it ends on a 128-byte boundary.
-An "info" section with the Finder "Get Info" FCMT data follows, though the documentation disputes whether this actually happened before the MacBinary III era.
+An "info" section with the Finder "Get Info" FCMT data follows at the end, though the documentation disputes whether this actually happened before the MacBinary III era.
 (Presumably this should also be padded to a 128-byte boundary, but the specification doesn't mention this.)

-Files may or may not actually end on a 128-byte boundary.
-Some MacBinary creators apparently didn't pad the last stretch of file.
+MacBinary files may or may not actually end on a 128-byte boundary; some MacBinary creators apparently didn't pad the last part of the file.

 All multi-byte integers are in big-endian order.
-Fields identified with "(2)" or "(3)" were added in MacBinary II or III, and must be zero in earlier versions of the format.
+Fields identified with "(2)" or "(3)" were added in MacBinary II or III, and must be set to zero when writing earlier versions of the format.
 (In practice, some implementations left garbage in the unused fields.)

 The file header is:
 ```